Ebola Outbreaks in Africa

 April 5, 2021 - The WHO African regional office Twitted four new Ebola cases that have been reported in Guinea's Ebola outbreak, increasing the total to 23 during 2021.

 April 2, 2021 - The WHO Africa Tweeted 'Ring vaccination site set up in Soulouta village, Guinea, one day after a new Ebola case was reported.
-The WHO is supporting rapid Ebola vaccination roll out in the village.
+The WHO is supporting rapid Ebola vaccination rollout in the village.
 So far, 129 contacts linked to the recent case have been vaccinated.

 April 1, 2021 - A new Ebola case was reported in Guinea today, the first reported case since March 4, 2021.
 The case was reported in Soulouta village, N'Zérékoré, stated a WHO Tweet.

 March 26, 2021 - Washington public health authorities monitor 23 low-risk people who recently arrived from Guinea and the Democratic Republic of the Congo.
 These West African countries are experiencing outbreaks of Ebola virus disease.
-In Washington, local public health authorities have been in contact with these people, who are considered “people under control” for 21 days after they arrive in the USA.
+In Washington, local public health authorities have been in contact with these people, considered “people under control” for 21 days after arriving in the USA.
 The US Centers for Disease Control and Prevention recently issued an order requiring airlines to collect and provide the government with contact information for passengers in Guinea or the Democratic Republic of the Congo in the 21 days before arrival in the USA.

 March 25, 2021 - UNICEF confirmed 14 cases of Ebola were confirmed in Guinea, including 5 confirmed deaths and 9 recoveries.
 And 4,345 people have been inoculated (including 1,801 frontline staff) since the official launch of the vaccination on February 23, 2021.
 In the DRC, a total of 11 confirmed cases of Ebola virus (EVD) and 1 probable case, resulting in five Deaths (+1 probable death), have been recorded in the health zones of Biena, Katwa, Musienene, and Butembo since the resurgence of the disease in February 2021, in North Kivu province.